makinacorpus/drupal-netsmtp/README.md

     $conf['netsmtp_debug_mime'] = true,

-And every mail will be dumped into the Drupal temporary://netsmtp/ folder.
+And every mail will be dumped into the Drupal:

+    temporary://netsmtp/

+temp folder.

+NOTE: This is yet to be implemented.

 ## Bundled libraries